PrudhviRajMukiri23/BusPatrol-Assignment/README.md

 ```
 ## Execution of performance tests in local

-- I have used the shell code to execute the performance tests by setting up required env values.
+- Prerequisite:
+    1. Install WSL
+    2. Install K6 and Playwright in WSL
+### Steps to run:

+- Navigate to root folder level in local
-- One should have WSL get installed in their windows to run .sh file
+- Open WSL in terminal
-- Below is the command to execute performanse tests:
+- Execute below command:
 ```bash

     bash run_k6.sh